ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_prerequisitesandobjectives.md

 * Implementing Service VPNs and Dynamic Service Side routing using OSPF and EIGRP

   * Establishing OSPF adjacencies at DC with route redistribution
-  * Establishing OSPF adjacencies at Site 40 with route redistribution
+  * Establishing EIGRP adjacencies at Site 40 with route redistribution
   * Configuring VRRP at Site 50

 * Implementing TLOC Extensions with eBGP Peering